tudelft3d/val3dity/docs/definitions.rst

 .. image:: _static/geomprimitives.svg
    :width: 70%

+It is important to observe that for a primitive to be valid, all its lower-dimensionality primitives should be valid.
+That is, a valid Solid cannot have as one of its surfaces a Polygon having a self-intersection (which would make it invalid).

 ``MultiSurface``
 ----------------
+An arbitrary collection Polygon embedded in :math:`\mathbb{R}^d` (the vertices of the Polygon have (*x, y, z*) coordinates).
+Validating a ``MultiSurface`` means that each Polygon is validated individually.
+A ``MultiSurface`` is valid if all its Polygons are valid.

 ``CompositeSurface``
 --------------------

-This implies that the surfaces part of a composite are not allowed to overlap and/or to be disjoint.
+The Polygons part of a ``CompositeSurface`` are not allowed to overlap and/or to be disjoint.
-Furthermore, if we store a ``CompositeSurface`` in a data structure, each edge is guaranteed to have a maximum of two incident surfaces, and around each vertex the incident faces form one umbrella.
+Furthermore, if we store a ``CompositeSurface`` in a data structure, each edge is guaranteed to have a maximum of two incident surfaces (except those on the boundaries), and around each vertex the incident faces form one umbrella.

 ``Solid``
 ---------

 ``MultiSolid``
 --------------